 On July 22, 2019, AGP-SG obtained additional equity investment from new investors which effectively decreased the Group's interest in AGP-SG from 27% to 21%.
-The Group assessed that it still has significant influence over the AGP-SG.
+The Group assessed that it still has significant influence over AGP-SG.

-The principal place of business of AGP-SG is 600 North Bridge Road, Parkview Square, Singapore, while the principal place of business of AGP-BVI is Vantepool Plaza, 2nd Floor, Wickhams Cay 1, Road Town, Tortola, British Virgin Island.
+The principal place of business of AGP-SG is 600 North Bridge Road, Parkview Square, Singapore.